Maya Creative | 2025 Features | Autodesk

 Automatic MaterialX Stack and Document data structures ensure you can use MaterialX comfortably in your daily tasks.

-Trust colour accuracy with colour management data precisely embedded in USD files, controlled by Maya Creative's Colour Management Preferences.
+Trust color accuracy with color management data precisely embedded in USD files, controlled by Maya Creative's Color Management Preferences.

 Arnold integration